-5.11 No Action Alternative
+5.11 Impacts of the No-Action Alternative

-The environmental impacts of the no-action alternative would not change the existing condition of manufacturing cigarettes, as many similar tobacco products would continue to be marketed in the United States.
+The environmental impact of the no-action alternative would not change the existing condition of manufacturing cigarettes, as many similar tobacco products would continue to be manufactured at the same facility.

-6. Potential Environmental Impacts of the Proposed Action and Alternatives - Use of the New Product
+6. Potential Environmental Impacts of the Proposed Action and Alternative - Use of the New Product

 The Agency evaluated potential impacts to resources in the environment that may be affected by use of the new product and found no significant impacts based on Agency-gathered information and the applicant's submitted information.
-Included in the information the Agency considered were the projected market volumes for the new product and the documented decline in cigarette use in the United States.
+Included in the information the Agency considered were the projected market volumes for the new product (Confidential Appendix 2) and the documented decline in cigarette use in the United States.